Skip to content

 • Contextual Agent Instructions: Added support for conditional instruction extensions (agents-git.md and agents-hub.md), allowing agents to receive tailored operational context based on their specific workspace type.

 • Hub API & Infrastructure: Completed Phase 5 of the Hub API consolidation with full mode awareness and isolation.
-Enabled HTTP/2 cleartext (h2c) support on the web server, and introduced new grove management CLI commands (list, prune, reconnect).
+Enabled HTTP/2 cleartext (h2c) support on the web server, and introduced new project management CLI commands (list, prune, reconnect).

 • Agent Configuration & Execution: Enabled max_duration limits universally across all harnesses, added a --notify flag to the CLI message command, and introduced a required image_registry prompt during workstation initialization.